ku-nlp/KWDLC/README.md

 ### Distributed files ###

-* knp/ : the corpus annotated with annotations of morphology, named entities, dependencies, predicate-argument structures, and coreferences
+* knp/ : the corpus annotated with morphology, named entities, dependencies, predicate-argument structures, and coreferences
 * disc/ : the corpus annotated with discourse relations
 * org/ : the raw corpus
 * doc/ : annotation guidelines